Technical Aspects of Corsetry

 In Scandinavia, the tall girdle was very much in demand in the 1950's and 60's.
 The high-waisted girdle was not without it problems, as illustrated in the famous 'Mrs. Merrick bought a derrick' cartoon.

 This unbelievably corny advertisement for Talon Zippers illustrates a daily chore for millions of women in the 1950's and that was getting in and out of one's girdle.
-Mind you, once ensconced in your rib-high Promise Poirette, the resulting silhouette was undeniably attractive.
+Mind you, once ensconced in your rib-high Promise Poirette, the resulting silhouette was undeniably attractive. |

 Long corsets are still with us.
 Two of the corsets described below in the 'weighty' section are 53 cm (21") long in the back.
 Spencer regularly advertised corsets of this length and still makes them today and, of course, being a bespoke house, a taller lady would have ordered proportionately longer corsets.
 I know of one very tall Danish lady whose corsets were an amazing 16" below the waist and 7 " above the waist at the back.
 That's 23 inches (58 cm) in total!
 We met this lady on a Nile cruise and, despite the searing temperatures outside, she rigorously maintained her heavy stays, for indeed, she needed them.
 An ailing back required all the support of the corset if she was to participate in the interesting excursions; which she enjoyed to the full.
-I mention this, since ultra-long corsets usually can be classed as surgical supports
+I mention this, since ultra-long corsets usually can be classed as surgical supports.

 We have added some notes on long corsets in the Corset Detective page.
 Of course, what constitutes a long corset depends on the relative height of the wearer.
 We met a bubbly barrel shaped woman many years ago.
 Barely 5 feet tall (1.5 metres) she had no waist at all to the extent that her corset required shoulder straps in case the strain of her stockings actually pulled her corset off!
 The Spirella corset that she wore was only 18" long, but it covered her from thighs to armpit.
 She certainly felt that she was wearing a long corset.
 Sadly, having invested quite some money in this foundation, the chafing of the shoulder straps against her bosom forced her to consign it to the back of her drawers where her children rescued it years later after she had passed away.

 Our friend in these photographs wears one of the longest contemporary corsets in our experience.
 The lady who is 5' 10" tall wears a front- and back-laced Spencer posture corset purchased from Spencer of England in 2005 (the modern equivalent of the Spirella 325).
 The corset is 23½" long at the back!
 The satin back-laced brassiere (from Hunkemoller in Den Haag - 2000) contains any flesh that might escape over the top of the corset.
 When the front-lacing is considered as well, there is over 50 inches of lacing to adjust!
+We have seen and even possess some seriously long corsets in our collection, however, they pass beyond the world of the conventional or even surgical and enter a realm of fantasy. |

 ... and a Weighty one too!

-How much did corsets weigh?
-We put it to the test using three fairly substantial Spirella 325's from both sides of the Atlantic and dating between 1960 to 2000.
+from both sides of the Atlantic and dating between 1960 to 2000.

-The modern Spencer (ex-Spirella) corset from Britain a few years ago weighs 500 gr (just over a pound - below right).
-The corset on the right which came from the USA in the late 1960's weighs in at 660 gr (1lb 7oz); below left, the Canadian corset from1970 weighs an X-ray challenging 800 gm (nearly two pounds.)
+A modern Spencer (ex-Spirella) corset from Britain a few years ago weighs 500 gr (just over a pound).
+The corset on the right which came from the USA in the late 1960's weighs in at 660 gr (1lb 7oz); below left, the Canadian corset from 1970 weighs an X-ray challenging 800 gm (nearly two pounds.)
+In fairness, the Canadian garment carries four substantial back support 'steels' (made of Aluminium).
+It was perfectly possible in the late 1960's to have ordered a back-support corset with underbelt, in a strong, yet fashionable material.
+Such a garment would have weighed well over one kilogramme (two pounds).

 One of our new Spencer corsets ordered for a friend in 2005, by virtue of its length (23") weighs in at 880 gr (just under two pounds), and that is without spinal steels.
 Had such a corset been made 20 years ago from heavy corset brocade, one feels that the three pound barrier might well have been threatened!